dbayardAWS/kinesis-labs/lab1/README.md

 Note: We have tweaked the examples slightly for simplicity.
 You can find the original version of the source code [here](https://github.com/aws-samples/amazon-kinesis-data-analytics-java-examples).

-* In the terminal, paste and run the following code to setup the Flink 1.6.2 environment and to compile the Kinesis connector for Flink.
+* In the terminal, paste and run the following code to download the sample code for our lab.

 ```
 cd ~/environment